mewore/redemption/README.md

 ### Basic features

-- [ ] 💙 A spinning heartbeat line around the twig container, which shoots out towards the exit when done (and its path is defined by a Line2D)
 - [ ] 💙 Twig groups - multiple twigs at the same place appear as one with a number above
 - [ ] 💜 Player sprite
 - [ ] 💙 Timer